 This morning we head off to Emmeloord in the Netherlands for eight days mission with Operation Mobilisation.
 The team is made up five young people from Bethany Christian Centre (Tom, Rachel, Aaron, Daniel and Peter) along with two leaders, Jayne and myself.
 For the next week we'll be involved in various evangelistic opportunities and this blog will hopefully be able to keep folks back home up to date with news, stories and prayer requests.
 Thanks for stopping by.

 Born in Scotland, born-again in Scotland.
-Married for 10 years to an inspirational wonder-woman; 2 wonderful step-kids and a beautiful daughter.
+Married to an inspirational wonder-woman; 2 wonderful step-kids and a beautiful daughter.
+3 grandchildren (at the last stocktake).